 From the Reports tab: First go to the Reports tab at the top of your Activities page, and then select the Create a New Report button.
 A new window will appear for you to choose your desired report type.
 Don’t worry, you can change the report type later if you’d like.

 Then check the boxes to the left of the polls you’d like to include in your report.
 You can also select polls as a group by checking the box to the left of the poll title.
 Then click Finish.

 Several different report formats are available with certain paid plans.
 Each report can be viewed and printed as a PDF, or downloaded as a CSV for analysis and archival.

 The Executive summary is the big picture overview.
 It displays summarized poll results in a separate table for each poll included in the report, which displays an overview of total responses, participants, and engagement.
 It is helpful for assessing response trends and ROI.
 A screenshot of each poll and a map report (optional) is included in this report.

 The Participant response history displays when and how each individual response was submitted.
 It is useful for correlating participant responses.
 Each column represents a poll, and each row represents a unique participant (determined by participants’ browser cookies or mobile numbers).

-The Survey results report displays participant responses taken in sequence.
+The Responses by participant report displays participant responses taken in sequence.
 One section per participant, one line per question.
 If a group of questions was used as a survey, use this report to view each participant’s responses in order.

-For example, the Survey report would be useful if you had these three polls:
+For example, the Responses by participant report would be useful if you had these three polls:

 - Multiple Choice: What’s the Session ID of the presentation you just saw?